 The Center forms an organizational unit within the Institute for German Language and Literature II.
 Its staff members offer lectures and seminars for students who are enrolled in teaching degree programs (primary and secondary education).
 Of course, the main focus of these classes is children's and young-adult media.

 The Center for Children’s and Young-Adult Media Research houses a comprehensive specialist library which contains historical and modern children’s books, a collection of video and DVD films, as well as a collection of photographs (illustrations, portraits of authors).
-The Center also operates an electronic library, collaborating with the museum of picture books Burg Wissem.
+The Center also operates the Schatzbehalter, collaborating with the museum of picture books Burg Wissem.

 Public attention is especially drawn by the Les(e)bar – an online magazine which originates from advanced seminars on literary criticism.
 The Les(e)bar focuses on new publications introduced to the market of children's and young-adult books.
 Updated lists of recommendations and a large number of book reviews are offered on the magazine's website.
 LesensWERT, a project for the literary promotion of gifted children, is connected to the Les(e)bar.